gulsher7/redtag_assignment/README.md

 # Key Features

-- **Localization**: Supports English and Arabic translations, allowing users to switch languages effortlessly.
+- **Localization**: Supports English and Arabic translations, enabling users to switch languages.
+It detects the phone's language upon first launch and opens in Arabic if the phone's language is set to Arabic.
+After the initial launch, if the user manually changes the language, the app will always open in the selected language.

 - **Fully Responsive Design**: Tested on small screens and tablets to ensure a consistent user experience across devices.
 - **Animations**: Add animation for selecting the language, rendering the FlatList item, and adding items to the cart.
 - **AsyncStorage And UseContext API**: If the user kills the app and opens it again, it will show the selected language and the items in the cart.